nginxo/nginxo/README.md

 👍 I'm good at creating designs or mockups in Figma

-🌱 I’m currently learning HTML, Python (sometimes) and React
+🌱 I’m currently learning HTML and CSS

 💞️ I’m looking to collaborate on competitions, and with companies